Timeseries

 property is_deterministic: bool

-Whether this series is deterministic.
+Whether the series is deterministic.

 Return type